rbaravalle/imfractal/README.md

 imfractal
 =======

-A library to compute (multi)fractal dimensions of the images written in Python.
+A library to compute (multi)fractal dimensions of images written in Python.

 ## Required dependencies for imfractal: